FrederikNorlyk/svelte-chat-app/README.md

 - Tailwind CSS

 ### What can it do?
-🛑 This project is stil very much a work in progress.

 The application allows you to chat with any user on the system.
 Its more of a way for me to learn Svelte than an actual application.
 Hence the lack of authentication.

 ### Installation